deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Shouldn't you warm up properly?" she asked.

 "This *is* a warm-up." he replied, setting the resistance-based machine to its lowest setting.
-"I fucking hate exercise…"
+"I fucking hate exercise..."

 "Yeah?"
 She grimaced slightly as she hugged her leg and held it as close to her torso as she could for a three-count.